-- Taking in sensations or information: the child may be under or over reactive to the information received through his senses of vision, hearing, touch, smell, taste and body awareness.
+Taking in sensations or information: the child may be under or over reactive to the information received through their senses of vision, hearing, touch, smell, taste and body awareness.

-- Processing information: the child may have difficulty understanding or organizing the sensory information he receives.
+Processing information: the child may have difficulty understanding or organizing the sensory information they receives.

-- Planning or executing responses: the child may have trouble using his body or his thoughts to respond to the information he has taken in.
+Planning or executing responses: the child may have trouble using their body or thoughts to respond to the information they have taken in.

 A child may develop unusual or concerning behaviors in response to these difficulties or differences.
-For example, a child may be so under-reactive to sensation that he spins in circles in an attempt to increase his sensory input; another child, overwhelmed by the confusing information he’s receiving about his world may withdraw, finding security in lining up his cars over and over again.
+For example, a child may be so under reactive to sensation that they spins in circles in an attempt to increase their sensory input; another child, overwhelmed by the confusing information their receiving about his world may withdraw, finding security in lining up their cars over and over again.
 Examples of behaviors parents may observe, by area of difficulty, are: